 Main content | back to top

-The Pearl Gas to Liquids (GTL), a joint venture of Shell and Qatar Petroleum, is the world’s largest GTL plant and one of the world’s largest, most complex and challenging energy projects ever commissioned.
+Built in partnership with Qatar Petroleum, the Pearl Gas to Liquids (GTL) is the world’s largest GTL plant and one of the world’s largest, most complex and challenging energy projects ever commissioned.
 From the origins of Shell GTL technology nearly 40 years ago, to its first commercial debut in Shell’s Bintulu GTL plant in Malaysia in the early 1990s, to the creation of the world’s GTL capital in Qatar today – the delivery of GTL on such a vast scale as Pearl GTL has brought together almost every aspect of Shell’s technical and project management capabilities.

 Pearl GTL is a fully integrated upstream-downstream development capturing in one project the full gas value chain from offshore development through onshore gas processing, the conversion of gas to hydrocarbon liquids, and the refining to finished products.
 Up to 1.6 billion cubic feet per day of wellhead gas from 22 offshore wells is converted to gas-to-liquids using Shell’s proprietary Shell Middle Distillate Synthesis (SMDS) process, built on 3,500 patents.
 From this, a range of high-performing GTL products is created, from gasoil, kerosene and base oil to naphtha and normal paraffins for the petrochemicals industry.